SurrealPartisan/Better-Unit-System/README.md

 We will start with length.
 It is simply the cubic root of volume, so the unit has the form e<sup>1/3</sup>.
 This unit is called barefoot (rft).
 Converted to SI, 1 rft ≈ 0.54174 m.

 Next comes mass.
 Naturally, we get one by multiplying pressure with volume and dividing by radiation exposure.
 That is, the value for a unit of mass is r⋅e⋅d<sup>-1</sup>.
 According to a fine Middle Eastern tradition, the unit shall be named batman, with symbol t.
 In SI, 1 t ≈ 162000000000 kg.
+An average human weighs about 0.5 nt (nanobatmans).

 Following similar logic, the unit for time has the form e<sup>1/3</sup>⋅d<sup>-1/2</sup>.
 It is called bittoolong (ttl).
 1 ttl ≈ 1728 s, or about half an hour.